Sankaranarayanan-P/Sankaranarayanan-P/README.md

 - 👋 Hi, I’m @Sankaranarayanan-P
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Flutter & Data Structure and Algorithms
 - 💞️ I’m looking to collaborate on Projects
 - 📫 How to reach me through My Email